adrhill/SparseConnectivityTracer.jl/docs/src/internals/adding_overloads.md

 [`Dual`](@ref SparseConnectivityTracer.Dual)
 to improve the performance of your functions or to work around some of SCT's [limitations](@ref limitations).

-## Avoid hand-written overloads

 !!! warning "Don't overload manually"
     If you want to overload a `Function` that takes `Real` arguments, we strongly discourage you from manually adding methods to your function that use our internal tracer types.

     Instead, use the same code generation mechanisms that we use.
-    This page of the documentation shows you how.
+This page shows you how.

+## Generated overloads

 !!! tip "Copy one of our package extensions"
     The easiest way to add overloads is to copy one of our package extensions, [e.g. our NNlib extension](https://github.com/adrhill/SparseConnectivityTracer.jl/blob/main/ext/SparseConnectivityTracerNNlibExt.jl), and to modify it.
     Please upstream your additions by opening a pull request!
 We will help you out to get your feature merged.

-## Operator classification
+### Operator classification

 SCT currently supports three types of functions: